goanywhere/rex/README.md

 ## Context

-Context is a very useful helper shipped with Webapp.
+Context is a very useful helper shipped with *Web*.
 It allows you to access incoming requests & responsed data, there are also shortcuts for rendering HTML/JSON/XML.

 ``` go